-It’s always a difficult task to moderate between cost and quality when it comes to bathroom cabinets.
+It’s always a difficult task to balance cost and quality when it comes to bathroom cabinets.
 You don’t want to spend a fortune, but you want them to last and look great.
-One of the easiest ways to save money is to use particle board instead of real wood.
-Particle board isn’t a solid sheet, but many small particles that are treated and stuck together to create the board.
+One of the easiest ways to save money is to use particle board cabinets instead of real wood.
+Particle board is many small particles that are treated and stuck together to create a sheet.
 It’s known for its low cost, but it’s not suitable for bathroom cabinets and amenities.
+Here’s why.

 Particle board isn’t the strongest material.
 Over time, the weight of the countertops and other items will cause it to sag in places.
 This weakens the support overall and may lead to breakage.
 The sagging mixed with the water absorption leads to a quick breakdown of the cabinets.

-Rippling is another problem with particle board, especially if it is used under something such as flooring.
+Rippling is another problem with particle board cabinets, especially if it is used under something such as flooring.
 Rippling is when the particle board swells and creates areas of wavelike ripples.
 While this looks bad on its own, the real problem is that it can make bathroom countertops and flooring uneven.
-Over time, rippling makes it painfully obvious that countertops aren’t straight and toothpaste caps may even roll off.
+Over time, rippling makes it painfully obvious that countertops and floors aren’t level anymore.

 We have a wide selection of materials for you to choose from at rtacabinetstore.com.
-Stop by today and check out our wares.
+Stop by today and check it out.